-Corequisite: ENGL 101 (students will not receive credit for both BIOL201 and SCIE201) | F, S, SI
+Corequisite: ENGL 101 (students will not receive credit for both BIOL 201 and SCIE 201) | F, S, SI applications and the sustainable development of natural resources in the environment.

 This course introduces students to principles of biology including basic concepts in biochemistry and bioenergetics, cell biology, genetics, speciation, ecology and conservation biology.
-It introduces students to the modern techniques and applications in biological sciences especially those relevant to biotechnology, biomedical applications and the sustainable development of natural resources in the environment.
+It introduces students to the modern techniques and applications in biological sciences especially those relevant to biotechnology, biomedical